molloy-lab/Dollo-CDP/README.md

 # Dollo-CDP

-This repository corresponds to the method described in this paper: ``Dollo-CDP: Leveraging constraints plus dynamic programming for the large Dollo parsimony problem.''
+This repository corresponds to the method described in the paper: ``Leveraging constraints plus dynamic programming for the large Dollo parsimony problem'' (accepted to WABI 2023).

 To build, Dollo-CDP use commands:
 ```